As a species, we are moving out of the tribal orientation of group think

 But, it doesn’t come all at once and that’s that.
 It comes in fits and starts over long stretches of time.
 It comes, but then it depends on us to pick it up, and carry it forward.
 It is much too easy to allow the tradition to do our thinking for us.
 We need the right kind of community on our side, because we don’t have what it takes to do the work of independence independently from those who are also doing that work.
 We need one another in order to think for ourselves.

 The right kind of community doesn’t have a clue about what should be.
 We all enter each moment, not knowing what will be asked of us by the moment, or what will be called for in the moment, or how we will respond to the moment.
 Maybe we will fulfill the moment’s needs, and, maybe we will fail the moment.
-How to be true to ourselves within the context of the moment is the perennial problem of the community, and of the individuals making up the community.
-There is no formula for solving the problem of knowing what to do, apart from sitting still, being quiet and listening intently to the silence, self and moment, and waiting for what arises, emerges, appears, occurs to us, calls from the silence to light the way and elicit our response.
+How to be true to ourselves within the context of the moment here/now is the perennial problem of the community, and of the individuals making up the community.
+There is no formula for solving the problem of knowing what to do, when, where, and how, apart from sitting still, being empty/quiet, listening intently to the silence, self and moment, and waiting for what arises, emerges, appears, occurs to us, calls from the silence to light the way and elicit/evoke our response.

 We have to become comfortable with not-knowing.
 We must practice relishing playful experimentation.
 We practice refraining from taking things personally, and practice taking very few things seriously.